Syria Opposition Proposes Transition Roadmap

 It is being released as fighting continues in Syria, with fierce battles in eastern Deir Ezzor and coastal Latakia, the latter Assad’s home province.

-International efforts to organise a conference on a political solution to the conflict have stalled.
+International efforts to organize a conference on a political solution to the conflict have stalled.